scokobro/masters-advice/index.md

 This might seem like nit-picking but if you are intending on embarking on study at masters level you need to get into the habit of focussing on detail, being accurate in your use of language, approaching concepts and information in a 'critical'[^crit] manner and becoming generally more disciplined in your thinking and expression.

 [^cult]: Here's a hint; there is no definition of 'culture' shared by academia.
-It either means something like "everything humans do that monkeys don't", which make it far to broad for any one academic discipline to deal with and thus useless as an academic term, OR, we have to draw arbitrary line around it, including some things and excluding other because we feel like it.
+It either means something like "everything humans do that monkeys don't", which makes it far to broad for any one academic discipline to deal with and thus useless as an academic term, OR, we have to draw arbitrary line around it, including some things and excluding other because we feel like it.
 This again is a bit rubbish!

 [^crit]: This doesn't mean 'negative' it means not accepting things at face value, not unthinkingly accepting what 'everyone says' or 'everyone knows' as being accurate or the best understanding possible of something.